Who is Daisy on the Masked Singer?

 Is Daisy Ashley Roberts?

-Pussycat Doll and TV presenter Ashley Roberts is a essential contender for the movie star behind Daisy based on some viewers.
-The US singer was a runner-up within the 2018 sequence of Strictly Come Dancing with dance companion Pasha Kovalev and is now primarily based within the UK.
+Pussycat Doll and TV presenter Ashley Roberts is a important contender for the celeb behind Daisy based on some viewers.
+The US singer was a runner-up within the 2018 collection of Strictly Come Dancing with dance associate Pasha Kovalev and is now primarily based within the UK.
 She is because of rejoin The Pussycat Dolls on their reunion tour this yr.

 “I think you need to watch the show and find out don’t you?
 Don’t you?
 Don’t you?” she added.
 “I don’t know who it is.
 I really don’t.”